mlinxfeld/terraform-az-fk-aks/training/07-autoscaling/README.md

 In this lesson, you will learn how to enable and test **Cluster Autoscaler** in Azure Kubernetes Service (AKS).
 The autoscaler dynamically adjusts the number of nodes in your node pool based on the resource requirements of your running pods.

-This lesson builds directly on top of the module from Lesson 06 (Additional Node Pools) and focuses on scaling behavior under load.
+This lesson builds directly on top of the module from [Lesson 06](../06-additional-pools) and focuses on scaling behavior under load.

 ---